Role of Douglas Haig in 1918: 22 and 23 March

 Gough authorised a general retreat to the Somme at 10.45am on 22 March.
-There was soon a breakdown in communications between corps – Butler's III, Maxse's XVIII, Watt's XIX to its north, Congreve's VII further north, and V Corps (part of Third Army) to its north.
-Haig still anticipated further German attacks in Champagne or Arras, and his only actions on 22 March appear to have been to confirm Gough's decision to fall back to the non-existent Peronne bridgehead, and to telegraph Petain, who had already sent 3 French divisions to the southern sector, for more help.
+There was soon a breakdown in communications between corps – Butler's III, Maxse's XVIII, Watts' XIX to its north, Congreve's VII further north, and V Corps (part of Third Army) to its north.
+Haig still anticipated further German attacks in Champagne or Arras, and his only actions on 22 March appear to have been to confirm Gough's decision to fall back to the non-existent Péronne bridgehead, and to telegraph Pétain, who had already sent 3 French divisions to the southern sector, for more help.

-Byng had held the Flesquieres Salient too strongly.
+Byng had held the Flesquières Salient too strongly.
 The whole salient was not evacuated, freeing up a division, until 1.30am on 23 March.
 V Corps was close to collapse, with the Germans edging around their southern flank and threatening to split them off from Fifth Army to their south.
 A report by Cox on the morning of 23 March suggested that Michael was an all-out effort, i.e. not a prelude to an attack in Flanders or Champagne.
 On Saturday 23 March Haig met Byng and Gough for the first time since the offensive began.

-Pétain and Haig met at Dury at 4pm on 23 March, Petain stressing the need for Gough's Fifth Army to keep in touch with Pellé's French V Corps on its right.
-Petain agreed to place a group of two French armies under Fayolle as a reserve in the Somme valley, south of Fifth Army, but could not agree to Haig's request to send 20 French divisions to Amiens because of the risk of a German attack in Champagne.
-Haig's diary at this point stresses the importance of maintaining contact with Petain, even at the cost of abandoning the "northern flank".
-Amidst mutual suspicion – a French officer recorded Petain's increasing fears on 22 and 23 March that the British would retreat on the Channel Ports – Petain was issuing orders to cover Paris as a priority and maintain contact with the British "if possible".
+Pétain and Haig met at Dury at 4pm on 23 March, Pétain stressing the need for Gough's Fifth Army to keep in touch with Maurice Pellé's French V Corps on its right.
+Petain agreed to place a group of two French armies under Émile Fayolle as a reserve in the Somme valley, south of Fifth Army, but could not agree to Haig's request to send 20 French divisions to Amiens because of the risk of a German attack in Champagne.
+Haig's diary at this point stresses the importance of maintaining contact with Pétain, even at the cost of abandoning the "northern flank".
+Amidst mutual suspicion – a French officer recorded Pétain's increasing fears on 22 and 23 March that the British would retreat on the Channel Ports – Pétain was issuing orders to cover Paris as a priority and maintain contact with the British "if possible".

-At 7pm Haig met with Plumer, Horne, Davidson and Lawrence, and ordered 3rd, 4th and 5th Australian Divisions south.
+At 7pm Haig met with Plumer, Henry Horne, Tavish Davidson and Lawrence, and ordered 3rd, 4th and 5th Australian Divisions south.
 Haig's GHQ Reserve was massed in the north, 72 hours' march away, to protect the Channel Ports.
 Formal orders were issued to Fifth Army to maintain contact with Third Army to their north and the French to their south.
 After initial optimism, Tim Travers has written of "panic" setting in amongst senior officers like Herbert Lawrence and Tavish Davidson at GHQ on 23 March, and there is evidence that a retreat towards the Channel Ports may have been considered.